matt783/rollup/proof-generator/README.md

 When changes to spec.yaml are made, the generated code should be updated, without overwriting the actual code and changes should be merged.
 To do so:

 0. Install Docker (if you don't have it already)
-1. `docker pull swaggerapi/swagger-codegen-cli-v3:3.0.11`
-2. Export code in nodejs-server language: `docker run --rm --name swagger-codegen -v ${PWD}/proof-generator:/local swaggerapi/swagger-codegen-cli-v3:3.0.11 generate -i /local/spec.yaml -l nodejs-server -o /local/codegen` ***Note that you can use other languages, for instance to generate client code***
+1. Export code in nodejs-server language: `docker run --rm --name swagger-codegen -v ${PWD}/proof-generator:/local swaggerapi/swagger-codegen-cli generate -i /local/spec.yaml -l nodejs-server -o /local/codegen` ***Note that you can use other languages, for instance to generate client code***
-3. Check differences between fresh generated code (proof-generator/codegen) and current server code (proof-generator/code).
+2. Check differences between fresh generated code (proof-generator/codegen) and current server code (proof-generator/code).
 It's recommended to use a diff tool such as [Meld](http://meldmerge.org/) to see changes and merge them.
 In general the changing parts are: proof-generator/src/api/swagger.yaml (take all the changes from the codegen version), files under the controller directory (only take the function definitions and inputs from codegen), files under the service directory (only take the function definitions and the example values in case the logic is not implemented yet and inputs from codegen) *If permission errors are thrown, run:* `sudo chown -R $USER proof-generator/codegen`

 ### Run the API server

+0. Compile the circuit: `node --max_old_space_size=4000 compiler.js -t 4 -l 8`.
+(Replace 4 and 8 for the desired number of transactions/levels) (Run the comand from proof-generator/src/circuit directory).
+Edit ProofGeneratorService to use one of the compiled circuits (*const circuitFile = ...*).
+0. ***MISSING EXPLANATION: config-example.json ==> config.json + cusnarks setup***
 1. Run the server: `cd proof-generator/src && npm start | cd ../..`
 2. The server will be listening at http://localhost:8080.
 To easily test changes, the specification can be imported in [Postman](https://www.getpostman.com/) as a collection (In postman: import -> path/to/repoDirectory/proof-generator/spec.yaml).
 3. To stop the server: `Ctrl+C`